HallaSurvivor/Blog/_posts/2022-04-28-diff-growth.md

 I want to share my solution with all of you!
 First, here's the comic that started it all:

-TODO: say something about this being a slightly roundabout journey, told to show how people really "do" math.

 <p style="text-align:center;">
 <a href="https://www.smbc-comics.com/comic/derivative">
 <img src="/assets/images/diff-growth/smbc-derivative.png" width="50%">